Raising Dion

 Raising Dion is an American superhero drama television series that premiered on October 4, 2019, on Netflix.
 It is based on the 2015 comic book and short film of the same name by Dennis Liu.
 In January 2020, Netflix renewed the series for a second and final season which premiered on February 1, 2022.

 Premise

+Season One

 Raising Dion follows the story of a woman named Nicole who raises her son Dion after the death of her husband Mark.
 The normal dramas of raising a son as a single mom are amplified when Dion starts to manifest several superhero-like abilities.
 Nicole must now keep her son's gifts secret with the help of Mark's best friend Pat, and protect Dion from people out to exploit him while figuring out the origin of his abilities.

+Season Two

+Two years after the first season was set, Dion and his two friends Esperanza and Johnathon return as a juvenile city ‘peace-keeper’, keeping activity in order.
+However, the crooked energy possesses Brayden, a child from Alabama, coming specifically for Dion.
+The Crooked Energy then plants a disease into one of three sinkholes internationally, which eventually infects Nicole.
+This causes a major problem, as the infection proves fatal and highly contagious.